 How much does a funeral cost?

-Funeral costs vary depending on the type of funeral you choose.
+Although the average cost of a funeral is just over £4,000, funeral costs vary depending on the type of service you choose.
 On average, the cost for a burial funeral is £5,000, whilst the average cost for a cremation is £3,986.

 The cost of a funeral will vary according to the location, type of funeral service, transport, type of coffin, funeral director fees, and any extras such as flowers and catering for the wake.